 Please help CPD achieve this goal by allowing them to reflect Canton in the best way possible.
 The pathway to becoming one of "Canton’s Finest" starts here!

-While testing is currently closed, we anticipate that testing will reopen late 2020.
+Applications and Testing are now open until September 21st, 2021.
 Please contact Sergeant C.M.Riley by phone at (330) 438-4441 or by email at Craig.Riley@CantonOhio.gov if interested in becoming a Canton Police Officer.
 Please visit the City of Canton’s online job board at GovernmentJobs.com to view and apply for all current openings within the City of Canton.

 Department Information: The Canton Police Department has approximately 170 Officers and 30 non-sworn personnel who are active in many facets of policing and are progressive in seeking the latest in technology and training to complete our mission of serving the Hall of Fame City.
 Our police family has the opportunities of a large city with that hometown feel.
 Opportunities for movement include: Patrol Operations, Detective Bureau, K-9 operations, Community Involvement Unit, SWAT, Vice, Crime Scene Investigations, Real-Time Crime Analyst, Training Bureau, Federal Task Forces and Metro-Narcotics operations.
 Promotional exams are conducted as positions are vacated.
 Our Officers are from all different backgrounds and in a variety of roles.
 They love what they do.
 You could too.